 - Businesses can inflate their scores by directly inviting ratings from people that are inclined to give positive reviews.

-- Anyone can post a review on the site with little to no filters or verification of identity.
+- Anyone can post a review on the site with few to no filters or verification of identity.

 For these reasons, Trustpilot is the preferred review site for many tribal lenders.
 There are ways to get a better picture of what’s happening, though.
 For example, filtering reviews by source reveals that the average score is much lower for organic reviews than it is for invited views.

-Also, it’s clear that Loan at Last puts a lot of effort into maintaining their score on this page, given that of the 1,314 reviews present, 1,261 are from manual invitations.
+Also, it’s clear that Loan at Last puts a lot of effort into maintaining their score on this page, given that of the 1300+ reviews present, more than 90% are from manual invitations.

-It’s also a good idea to double-check whether a lender is undergoing any kind of lawsuit over their business practices before working with them.
+It’s also a good idea to double-check whether a lender is involved in any kind of lawsuit over their business practices before working with them.
 Unfortunately, Loan at Last has at least one legal battle in the public record.